TonyScarpelli/ATS_Portfolio_80_Years_Of_Making_Things/src/content/work/My Work.md

 Now I have four computers in my workroom, a laptop in the living room, and a Chromebook in the kitchen.
 Think I have enough of them?<br>

+When I came to Maine in 1971 we lived in a town called Pittston.
+The house we bought was old.
+I got a pamphlet from Sears and it taught me how to rewire a house.
+When living in Portland I replaced the old fuse box with a new 100 amp service, and did a bunch of re-wirings.
+It did pass inspection, because everything I did was correct and neatly installed.

 One year, while living in Maine, Bonnie and I tried crocheting.
 After learning all the knots we’d sit around and just make things, and eventually we’d make larger things.
 It was a lot of fun, and you could make gifts for others.
 I tried it again last year.
 Bad memory, couldn't remember the knots.

 We then decided to take a class on weaving at the local art school.
 She was able to get a large loom from her aunt, it filled a third of her studio.
 I got a smaller tapestry loom.
 We then did the weaving thing for a while, making various things.
-I started a picture on my loon, but never could finish it.
+I started a picture on my loom, but never could finish it.
 She sold the large loom and we bought a portable table loom.
 She made some more things then stopped.
 You really have to like weaving.<br>

+I went to a local tech school and took a course in metal machines.
+I started to make a Tesla steam engine, but the course ended too soon.
+So I brought it home and put it somewhere.
+Now I can't find it.
+Sad.

+At the same school I took a course in Upholstery.
+I had to bring in what I wanted to work on.
+I completely redid my easy chair.

+I also made what was called a Matlock/Collins clock.
+It kept time with a pendulum.
+The pendulum had a large, cylindrical, wooden container partly filled with buckshot as the bob.
+When the temperature went up and down the pendulum got slightly longer or shorter and the buckshot would do the opposite, thus keeping the one second pendulum in good time.
+The energy for the clock was not a spring but a 555 timer that would, through a relay, kick a bit of the pendulum to keep it going.
+A really cool clock.

 The image below has many of the strange things in the math called Topology.
 A lot of 4th dimensional ideas.
 This link has lots to say about it: